-5. To approve payment of Remuneration to be made to Dr. Sunil Gupta (DIN 00012572), Managing Director of the Company:
+3. Re-appointment of Dr. Sunil Sitaram Gupta (DIN 00012572) as Managing Director of the Company.

-To consider and if thought fit, to pass with or without modification, following resolutions as Special resolutions:
+To consider and if thought fit, to pass, with or without modifications, following resolutions as SEPCIAL RESOLUTIONS:

-"RESOLVED THAT, pursuant to the provisions of Sections 196, 197, 198, 203 and other applicable provisions of the Companies Act, 2013, and Schedule V of the Act read with Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 and other applicable rules, regulations issued by the Ministry of Corporate Affairs in this regard including any statutory amendments, modifications or re-enactment thereof and all other statutory approvals, as may be required and on recommendation of Nomination and Remuneration Committee and pursuant to approval of the Board of Directors (hereinafter referred to as "the Board"), the approval of the Members of the Company be and is hereby accorded for payment of salary and perquisites (hereinafter referred to as "remuneration") payable to Dr. Sunil Gupta (DIN 00012572), Managing Director of the Company as set out in the explanatory statement attached hereto with effect from July 1, 2022, for his existing remaining term until revised further with other terms and conditions as approved by the Shareholders in their Annual General Meeting held on September 22, 2018 be remained unchanged and with the power to the Board of Directors to alter and modify the same, as per the provisions of the Act and in the best interest of the Company;
+"RESOLVED THAT, pursuant to the provisions of Section 196, 197, 198, 203 and other applicable provisions of the Companies Act, 2013, and Schedule V of the Act read with Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 and other applicable rules, regulations issued by the Ministry of Corporate Affairs in this regard and applicable Regulations of SEBI (LODR) Regulations, 2015 including any statutory amendments, modifications or re-enactment thereof and all other statutory approvals, as may be required and on recommendation of Nomination and Remuneration Committee and pursuant to approval of the Board of Directors (hereinafter referred to as "the Board"), the approval of the Members of the Company be and is hereby accorded for re-appointment of Dr. Sunil Sitaram Gupta (DIN 00012572) as Managing Director for further period of five (5) years w.e.f.
+August 10, 2023, on the terms and conditions as set out in the explanatory statement attached hereto, with liberty to the Board of Directors to alter and vary the terms and conditions of the said appointment and / or remuneration as it may deem fit and as may be acceptable to Dr. Sunil Gupta;